djrandhawa15/Markdown-Project-Working/docs/3 - zettelkasten/setup-part1.md

 Some explanation here....
 ```

-> [!NOTE]
+!!! note "Note"
-> This concept might seem abstract now, but it will make more sense as you begin using the system.
-Just remember that tags are the "links" for your notes, creating connections between related ideas.
+    **This concept might seem abstract now, but it will make more sense as you begin using the system.
+Just remember that tags are the "links" for your notes, creating connections between related ideas.**

+???+ info "Video Tutorial: Graph view in action "
     <div style="position:relative; width:100%; height:0px; padding-bottom:56.250%"><iframe allow="fullscreen;autoplay" allowfullscreen height="100%" src="https://streamable.com/e/wfby8a?autoplay=1" width="100%" style="border:none; width:100%; height:100%; position:absolute; left:0px; top:0px; overflow:hidden;"></iframe></div>

-## In Conclusion
+## **In Conclusion**

-> [!SUCCESS]
+!!! success "Success!"
-> In this first part of the instructions, you've learned the fundamentals of Zettelkasten and set up the foundation of your second brain.
-In "How to Set up your Zettelkasten Part 2," we'll dive deeper into this system.
+    In this first part of the instructions, you've learned the fundamentals of Zettelkasten and set up the foundation of your second brain.

->
+    In *"How to Set up your Zettelkasten Part 2,"* we'll dive deeper into this system.

-> I've tried my best to explain the Tags folder and the Indexes folder, as these concepts provide the foundation for how your knowledge network will function.
+    I've tried my best to explain the Tags folder and the Indexes folder, as these concepts provide the foundation for how your knowledge network will function.
 Don't worry if you don't fully understand them yet—we'll be using them extensively as we continue, and their purpose will become clearer through practice.